huntforhomesaz/cleanout2closing-site/content/pages/service-trustee-support.md

 ### What I do

 - Coordinate the property side of a trust or estate home in Tucson.
-- Document the homeâ€™s condition and needed work.
+- Document the home's condition and needed work.
 - Build and adjust a written property plan that fits your legal guidance.
 - Identify, introduce, and coordinate independent vendors and trades.
 - Organize estimates, invoices, receipts, and approval notes.